Home

 We have multiple steps, each step has either uses or run attributes.

 The main purpose of the uses attribute is to tell the workflow how to find the action needed by the step.
-Actions are bundles of code used to perform a specific task or operation they can be located in the same repository, as the workflow in another GitHub, users public repository or even in a container registry like Docker Hub.
+Actions are bundles of code used to perform a specific task or operation they can be located in the same repository, as the workflow in another GitHub, user public repository, or even in a container registry like Docker Hub.

 If we aren't using an action for a step, we can use the run attribute.
-This executes a command or series of commands in a shell on the virtual environment.
+This executes a command or series of commands in a shell in the virtual environment.

 Describing our CI steps: